-The Toronto Stock Exchange ("TSX") has proposed revised amendments to the TSX Company Manual relating to website and security based compensation arrangement disclosure requirements — please click here for the full textof the proposed amendments.
+The Toronto Stock Exchange (TSX) has proposed revised amendments to the TSX Company Manual relating to website and security based compensation arrangement disclosure requirements.

 The current amendments will only become effective following public notice and comment, and approval by the Ontario Securities Commission.
 Comments should be in writing and delivered to the TSX by May 8, 2017.